luislee818/js_isa/readme.md

-Intersect, Subtract and Add functions on objects in JavaScript.
+Incise (or Intersect), Subtract and Add functions on objects in JavaScript.

 All three functions will only consider property names, will not check property values.